SNDAN

 Audio support

 The most important folder in the SNDAN directory structure is the 'bin' folder - this is where all the programs are kept.
 By making this folder your 'current directory' (using the MSDOS command 'cd'), you can run each program just by typing its name (a usage message will appear).
-However, by adding the full name of this folder to the PATH list in AUTOEXEC.BAT (and restarting Windows), you can work in any directory (your 'sounds' directory, for example); Windows will look for the program you run by searching through the PATH list.
+However, by adding the full name of this folder to the system or user PATH (following the same procedure as for environment variables), you can work in any directory (your 'sounds' directory, for example); Windows will look for the program you run by searching through the PATH list.

 Finally, for easy access to the html-based documentation, drag the file